tiepdotme/serenade-wind/_posts/2020-09-07-talk-like-a-pirate.md

 When I first learned about it a while ago, I thought it was a cute, interesting way to adapt some speech patterns into my writing, but I really didn't invest too much in it.

-Now that we are owners of a schooner, we thought we might get a little bit more into the spirit of things.
+Now that we are one signature away from becoming owners of a schooner, we thought we might get a little bit more into the spirit of things.

 # International Talk Like a Pirate Day

 There's a charming blog that goes into the history, [talklikeapirate.com](http://talklikeapirate.com/wordpress/).
 There are loads of fun information and resources, such as [glossaries](http://talklikeapirate.com/wordpress/how-to/for-further-study/) and [translators](https://www.syddware.com/cgi-bin/pirate.pl) so you can pick up some terms.

-Seems like most mentions of pirates, privateers and buccaneers are men, so I thought I would shine a spotlight on the few powerful women who have captained ships and went on to command hundreds of fleets and thousands of sailors.
+Seems like most mentions of pirates, privateers and buccaneers are men, so I thought I would shine a spotlight on the few, powerful women who have captained ships and went on to command hundreds of fleets and thousands of sailors.

 # Grace O'Malley